ampproject/amphtml/extensions/amp-a4a/rtc-publisher-implementation-guide.md

 All of the desired vendors are supported, thus they can use all of them.

-AmpPublisher now wants to check what macros they have available to use from FadNetwork's Fast Implementation, so they open up **amp-ad-network-fadnetwork-impl.js** and check the implementation of **getCustomRealTimeConfigMacros**:
+AmpPublisher now wants to check what macros they have available to use from FadNetwork's Fast Implementation, so they open up amp-ad-network-fadnetwork-impl.js and check the implementation of getCustomRealTimeConfigMacros:

 ```javascript